Elaboration likelihood model: Continuum questions

-The issue of multi-channel processing
+Multi-channel processing

 This area of critique basically lands on the nature of ELM being a dual-process model, which indicates that the receivers will rely on one of the routes (central or peripheral) to process messages and possibly change attitude and behaviour.
 Stiff (1986) questioned the validity of ELM because the message should be able to be processed through two routes simultaneously.
 On top of Stiff's questioning, alternative models have been raised.
-Mackenzie et al (1986) advocated a Dual Mediation Hypothesis (DMH) that allow receivers to process the ad's content and its execution at the same time with reasonable vigilance.
-Lord et al. (1995) proposed a Combined Influence Hypothesis which argues that the central and peripheral cues worked in combination despite the variables of motivation and ability.
+Mackenzie et al (1986) advocated a dual mediation hypothesis (DMH) that allow receivers to process the ad's content and its execution at the same time with reasonable vigilance.
+Lord et al. (1995) proposed a combined influence hypothesis which argues that the central and peripheral cues worked in combination despite the variables of motivation and ability.
 Kruglanski et al. (1999) proposed a single cognitive process instead of the dual-process model.
 Although drawing on the fundamental conception from ELM, such as motivation, ability and continuum, the unimodel suggests a normative and heuristic rules for human to make judgement based on the evidence.
-The Heuristic Systematic Model (HSM) is another alternative model concerning this issue.
+The heuristic systematic model (HSM) is another alternative model concerning this issue.

+In 2023, Hedhli and Zourrig compared ELM to the unimodel theory of persuasion.
+The authors set out to determine which of these competing models better explains how attitude change happens.
+They found that ELM is a more precise instrument and more accurately explains often inconsistent results in persuasion attempts.
+Hedhli and Zourrig say ELM cannot only explain persuasion but can also, in some cases, predict attitude change.
+Because of this the authors say ELM is a very useful tool for professionals in the marketing, advertising and communication fields.

-The analysis of the different variables which mediate elaboration likelihood
+Analysis of the different variables which mediate elaboration likelihood

-Many studies have been expanding and/or refining the model by examining and testing the variables, particularly in advertising research.
+Many studies have been expanding and refining the model by examining and testing the variables, particularly in advertising research.
 For example, Britner and Obermiller (1985) were among the first to expand the model to new variables under the peripheral processing.
 They proposed situation, person, and product categories as new variables under the context of marketing.